Animal Rule Information

 Inspections of these studies are conducted to verify, to the extent practicable, the quality and integrity of the data contained in the final reports of the Animal Rule-specific studies submitted to FDA.

-FDA has been working with the Critical Path Institute and the Clinical Data Interchange Standards Consortium (CDISC) to develop electronic data standards for the natural history and efficacy studies conducted in animals that support Animal Rule applications.
+FDA worked with the Clinical Data Interchange Standards Consortium (CDISC) to develop electronic data standards for the natural history and efficacy studies conducted in animals that support Animal Rule applications.
+The Standard for Exchange of Nonclinical Data (SEND) Implementation Guide-Animal Rule v1.0 (SENDIG-AR v1.0) was published by CDISC on September 17, 2019, and FDA’s support for these data standards began on March 15, 2020.

 - October 28, 2015: Federal Register notice: Product Development Under the Animal Rule; Guidance for Industry